yuvilio/element-calcum/README.md

 elCalcum({
   selector: 'p[class*="col"],div[class*="col"]',
   label: 'element-size',// = data-element-size attribute
-  unit: 'px', //up to you since it's your calculation
+  units: 'px', //up to you to decide what the units are (if any) since it's your calculation
   labelVisible: 0, //hide the label text from the result
   callback: function(el){ //the actual calculation of the calcum
     return el.offsetWidth;